ISWG Malta - October 2025

 Description: The Telco Security Landscape is an annual publication between TNO and ETIS's Information Security WG members.
 It is a tangible outcome for telco security professionals worldwide to use.
 All participants in the meeting are encouraged to participate in the break-out group discussions and the plenary consolidation ofoutcomes.

-3 Groups are created, each having a note taker and a rapporteur.
+3 Groups are created, each appointing a note taker and a rapporteur.

 Break-out group discussions, 50'